APRIL 5 - BIRTHS

 Alfred Henry Sturtevant

-Died 5 Apr 1970 (born 21 Nov 1891)
+Died 5 Apr 1970 at age 78 (born 21 Nov 1891). quotes

-American geneticist who in 1913 developed a technique for mapping the location of specific genes of the chromosomes in the fruit fly Drosophila.
-Sturtevant's method for "chromosome mapping", relies on the analysis of groups of linked genes.
+American geneticist who developed (1913) a technique for mapping the location of specific genes of the chromosomes in the fruit fly Drosophila.
+Sturtevant's method for “chromosome mapping”, relies on the analysis of groups of linked genes.
 His paper, published in 1913, described the location of six sex-linked genes as deduced by the way in which they associate with each other: it is one of the classic papers in genetics.
 Sturtevant later discovered the so-called 'position effect', in which the expression of a gene depends on its position in relation to other genes.
 He also demonstrated that crossing over between chromosomes is prevented in regions where a part of the chromosome material is inserted the wrong way round.

 Hermann Joseph Muller

-Died 5 Apr 1967 (born 21 Dec 1890)
+Died 5 Apr 1967 at age 76 (born 21 Dec 1890). quotes

 American geneticist who demonstrated that mutations and hereditary changes could be caused by X-rays striking the genes and chromosomes of living cells (first produced in the fruit fly Drosophila in 1927).
 His first task - to create procedures to exactly measure the mutation frequency - took several years.
 Then he investigated the effect of different agents on the frequency of mutations.
 He found that experiments could be arranged, for instance, so that nearly 100 per cent of the offspring of irradiated flies showed mutations.
 Thus a possibility had been created for the first time of influencing the hereditary mass itself artificially.
 Muller was awarded the Nobel Prize for Physiology or Medicine in 1946.«